samirose/sicp-compiler-project/README.md

 * The Makefile always runs the tests twice after clean before recognizing that there is nothing more to be done

 ## Backlog
-* Come up with a name for this project
+* Allow overriding of special form symbols and inlined procedures with local bindings
-* Add high-level design documentation with guide to the source code of the compiler
+* Add a way to raise errors from compiled code.
+Needed for halting the program when a type error is detected.
 * Add bit tagged typing to values and type predicates: `number?`, `procedure?` and uninitialized value and add type checking to generated code. (see [Known issues](#known-issues))
 * Add support for read-only symbols and strings
 * Add run-time support for rudimentary heap-based values: vectors, pairs